Juniper/libslax/INSTALL.md

     tar zxf libslax-XXXX.tar.gz
     cd libslax-XXXX

-If you downloaded from svn, then you'll need to run "autoreconf" to build configure and friends:
+You'll need to run "autoreconf" to build configure and friends.
+A script is provided to do invoke autoreconf with the right options:

-    cd libslax
-    autoreconf --install
+    $ sh ./bin/setup.sh

+The script will also make the build directory ("build") and report the rest of these install instructions.

-2. Make a "build" directory:
+2. Change directory into the "build" directory:

-    mkdir build
-    cd build
+    $ cd build

 3. Run "configure":

-    ../configure
+    $ ../configure

 Expect to see the following error: